Indonesia, SE Asia

 Leaving the Resort

-After spending Christmas by a Hilton Conrad pool in Nusa Dua in Bali, Vinisha, Ali and I made the journey to the faraway land of Ubud, Bali.
+I spent Christmas by a Hilton Conrad pool in Nusa Dua in Bali, with Vinisha, Ali.
+For New Years we made the journey to Ubud, Bali.
 It’s a deceivingly short 45 kilometers between the two cities.
-But don’t let that fool you.
+Don’t let the distance fool you.
 It takes damn near all day to get there.

 We made the best of it.
-Slow going offers an excuse to make stops along the way to break up the monotony of slow poke driving at 10 kilometers an hour.
+Slow going offers an opportunity for sightseeing stops along the way that break up the monotony.
+And for car naps that one of us is always prepared for.

 Temples on the Ocean

 First up – Tanah Lot temple in Tabanan, in West Bali.
-This temple is well-known for its unique oceanside locale.
-Tanah Lot is set among an outcrop of rocks, jettisoned out into the ocean among the crashing waves.
+This temple is known for its unique location, set among an outcrop of rocks, jettisoning out into the ocean among the crashing waves.

 I found it….Eh.
 Okay.
-I guess.
-The place is known for its sunsets.
-The three of us self-explored the temple in the late morning.
-Maybe that contributed to the feeling of lackluster.
-Or it could have been the fact that we couldn’t go up to the temple because the stairs were roped off.
+Tanah Lot known for its sunsets.
+Ali, Vinish and I explored the temple in the late morning which could have contributed to the feeling of lackluster.
+Or it could be that the stairs were roped off due to the weather.
+Or the throngs of tourists.
 Maybe it was the gray sky and the misty wind in our face.

-We walked ourselves through the site and back to the van before our driver even had the chance to park and meet us to show us around.
-It’s quite possible we missed something important.
-We may have moved though the site too quickly.
-But I don’t see how.
+We walked through the site and relatively quickly walked back to the van before our driver had the chance to park and show us around.
+It’s quite possible that we missed something important.
+But I don’t think so.

 Monkeys in a Forest

 Next adventure – The Monkey Forest.
-Now this stop, I enjoyed.
+I really enjoyed this stop.
 I love monkeys.
-And I love seeing how dumb tourists act around fast moving, non-domesticated animals that steal things.
-It’s a good time.
+And it’s real funny seeing how clueless tourists act around fast moving, non-domesticated animals that steal things.
+We had a good time.

 Why.
 Would you let it do that.

-The Monkey Forest itself is also really beautiful.
-It’s is like big Indonesian jungle park with hundreds of monkey families and monkey babies running around causing shenanigans.
+The Monkey Forest is also really beautiful.
+It’s basically a big Indonesian jungle park with hundreds of monkey families and monkey babies running around causing shenanigans.

-Following the Monkey Forest we were supposed to make another stop at a coffee plantation after lunch.
+After the Monkey Forest we were supposed to make another stop at a coffee plantation.
 But the three of us felt tired.
 Six hours had passed into our 45 kilometer drive.
 It was game over.
 Nothing could top the monkeys anyway.
-We were done touristing for the day.
+We skipped it and were done touristing for the day.

-And stopped for dessert to try this mango cheesecake ice cream shaved ice thing.
+We also stopped for dessert to try this mango cheesecake shaved ice cream thing.
+Beautiful.
+Delicious.

 Bike Rides Through Rice Paddies

-Our next Ubud excursion involved a few bikes and a lot of rice paddies.
-This is a thing to do in Bali.
+Our next Ubud excursion was a bike tour through a lot of rice paddies.
+This is a thing to do here.

-First of all – shout out to Ali and Vinisha for planning this entire Ubud-ian excursion.
-I had nothing to do with booking any transportation, tours, or accommodations during our time together in Ubud.
+Shout out to Ali and Vinisha for planning this entire Ubud-ian excursion.
+For once, I had nothing to do with booking any transportation, tours, or accommodations during our time in Ubud.
 They took care of everything and I just injected myself into their plans.
 It worked out great (for me).

-Now biking.
-This tour was not the most strenuous bike tour I’ve ever been on.
-Quite the opposite.
-While the bike tour was several hours long, the route was on a seemingly impossible downward angle almost the entire way.
-The only exception was one (very) steep section lasting about a half a kilometer.
-It’s here that the three of us, and every member of the American family joining us on this tour had to dismount and walk our bikes up the hill.
+The biking tour was not the most strenuous bike tour I’ve ever been on.
+It was quite the leisurely opposite.
+The bike tour was several hours, and the route was on a seemingly impossibly downward angle almost the entire way with one (very) steep exception that lasted about a half a kilometer.
+It’s here that the three of us, and every member of the American family with us on this tour had to dismount and walk our bikes up the hill.
 In terms of physical fitness, we did not represent the red white and blue very well.

-The tour made a few stops at the house of a local Balinese family to talk about local customs and traditions.
-Our tour guide pulled over on the side of the road at one point to pick up a giant spider.
-We also stopped to give a go at practicing manual labor and rice harvesting.
-All in all, a fairly standard touristy experience.
-But in truth that’s exactly what we came for.
+The bike tour included a few stops, one at the house of a local Balinese family.
+Our tour guide also pulled over on the side of the road to show of a giant spider that he found.
+We also stopped to practice our manual labor skills and harvest rice.
+All in all, it was a standard touristy experience.
+But that’s exactly the experience that we wanted.

-Thus brings up the end of my time traveling through Bali with Ali and Vinisha.
+This was the end of my time traveling through Bali with Ali and Vinisha.
 After our biking tour, and a night of dinner and drinks in downtown Ubud, they left for Singapore and I stayed behind.
 These ladies were great travel companions.
 Our time together was a nice mix of slow and relaxing with just the right amount of touristing.
-After jumping from one country to the the next, hiking mountains and sleeping in caves, this was just what I needed for a few days.
+After jumping from one country to the next, hiking mountains and sleeping in caves, this was just what I needed for a few days.

 Bon Voyage ladies.